Asymptotic Exceptional Steady States in Dissipative Dynamics

 The spectrum of $\mathcal{L}_1$ for a typical satisfiable instance is presented in Fig. \ref{fig1}(a).
-Besides the steady state $r_0=\ket{\psi_{\text{sol}}}\bra{\psi_{\text{sol}}}$, we observe a metastable state $r_1$ that is well-separated from other damping modes, whose eigenvalue is close to zero.
-As shown in Fig. \ref{fig1}(b), this metastable state provides a small Liouvillian gap at $W=1$, in contrast to the finite gap at the imaginary time evolution point $W=0$.
-Importantly, the mean Liouvillian gap $\overline{\Delta}$ at $W=1$, averaged over $10^3$ satisfiable instances, exhibits an exponential decay as $N$ increases, indicating that the dissipative 3SAT solver takes an exponentially long time to find a solution.
+Besides the steady state $r_0=\ket{\psi_{\text{sol}}}\bra{\psi_{\text{sol}}}$, we observe a metastable state $r_1$ that is well separated from other damping modes, with eigenvalue close to zero.
+As shown in Fig. \ref{fig1}(b), this state has a small Liouvillian gap at $W=1$, in contrast to the finite gap at the imaginary time evolution point $W=0$.
+Importantly, the mean Liouvillian gap $\overline{\Delta}$ at $W=1$, averaged over $10^3$ satisfiable instances, exhibits an exponential decay as $N$ increases, indicating the exponential runtime of a dissipative 3SAT solver.